ve2opn/Pi-Star-Odroid-C2-C4/README.md

 ```
 tar zcvf /tmp/pi-odro-c2-4.tgz -T /home/pi-star/file-list
 ```
-e) **Shell In A Box** - a forgotten thing can be added to allow the shell in web interface
+e) **shellinabox** - a forgotten package can be added to allow the shell in web interface
 ```
 apt install shellinabox
 systemctl enable shellinabox